cyclus/cyclus.github.com/source/module/cycpp.rst

     units        The physical units, if any.
     userlevel    Integer from 0 - 10 for representing ease (0) or difficulty (10)
                  in using this variable, default 0.
-    cycicLabel   The text string CycIC will display as the name of this input on the CycIC input form.
+    uilabel      The text string CycIC will display as the name of this input on the CycIC input form.
-    cycicType    The special type of the input field in reference in CycIC, currently supported special types are; incommodity, outcommodity, range, combobox, facBox, and recipe.
+    uitype       The special type of the input field in reference in CycIC, currently supported special types are; incommodity, outcommodity, range, combobox, facility, and recipe.
-    cycicRange   This indicates the range associated with a range Type.
+    range        This indicates the range associated with a range Type.
-                 It must take the form of <min, max>. cycicDsct    This indicates the decrete values a combobox Type can take.
+                 It must take the form of <min, max>. discrete     This indicates the decrete values a combobox Type can take.
 It must take the form of <value1, value2, value3, etc>. schematype   This is the data type that is used in the schema for input file validation.
 This enables the you to supply just the data type